 On June 23, 2005, Genentech purchased our large-scale biologics manufacturing facility in Oceanside, California, known as NIMO, along with approximately 60 acres of real property located in Oceanside, California upon which NIMO is located, together with improvements, related property rights, and certain personal property intangibles and contracts at or related to the real property.
 Through the first quarter of 2005, we intended to hold and continue using the facility.
 In June 2005, we determined instead to accept an offer from Genentech to purchase the facility.
 Total consideration for the purchase was \$408.1 million.
-The net book value of the assets sold to Genentech was \$463.7 million.
-The loss from this transaction was \$75.6 million, which consisted of an approximately \$66.1 million write-down of NIMO to net selling price and approximately \$9.5 million of sales and transfer taxes and other associated transaction costs.
-Following the closing of the sale, we terminated and, subject to provisions of applicable law, Genentech offered employment, on an at-will basis, to 334 of our employees who were working at NIMO.
-These employees continue to be employeed by us through August 16, 2005.
-Genentech has agreed to reimburse us for related costs and expenses for these employees during this period.
+For the three and nine months ended September 30, 2005, the loss from this transaction was \$7.7 million and \$83.3 million, respectively, which consisted primarily of the write-down of NIMO to its net selling price, sales and transfer taxes, and other associated transaction costs.
+During the third quarter, we and Genentech finalized plans for the sale of certain equipment.
+Also, during the quarter, we had changes to estimates previously made for certain construction activities related to the NIMO facility.
+Following the closing of the sale, we terminated and Genentech offered employment, on an at-will basis, to 334 of our employees who were working at NIMO.
+These employees continued to be employed by us through August 16, 2005.